 6. He studied all night, ______ he passed the exam.

 He studied all night, so he passed the exam.
-“So” introduces the outcome of an action.
-He studied, and the result is that he passed.
+“So” marks the outcome.

 7. We bought bread ______ cheese for the picnic.

 We bought bread and cheese for the picnic.
-This sentence lists the names of the food that was bought for the picnic.
+List of items → “and”.

 8. Do you want to walk ______ take the bus?

 Do you want to walk or take the bus?
-In this sentence, we give the listener a choice between two options.
+Choice → “or”.

 9. He wanted to play soccer, ______ his leg was hurt.

 He wanted to play soccer, but his leg was hurt.
-We use “but” to show that something unexpected prevents the first action from happening.
+Contrast prevents the plan.

 10. I read a book, ______ then I went to bed.

 I read a book, and then I went to bed.
-There are two actions that happen in order here.
+Two actions in sequence.

 Fill in the blanks with 'either ... or' or 'neither ... nor'.